 Posted on: Tuesday, June 28, 2011

 I've been aching to do another DIY tutorial!
 I'm totally in love with my finished product and can't wait to share it with you.
 Earlier today I saw the left image on Tumblr.
 My first thought was "I want that romper."
 And of course, my second thought was "I can make that romper."
+See the full how-to after the jump!

 I should ask before I say anything else: can anyone tell me from where the image on the left comes?
 I have tried TinEye to find its origin, but no luck yet.
 I'd love to give credit to the company and/or photographer!